Dip.couns, Reg.MBCAP, BA(HONS), PGCE.

 CPCAB Diploma in Therapeutic Counselling.

-In my experience counselling at the University of Chichester and The Sandhurst Counselling Service, I have worked with individuals dealing with a wide range of issues including: trauma; PTSD; anxiety and stress; OCD and panic attacks; depression and isolation; anger; shame; guilt; low self-esteem; sexual identity; addictions; bereavement; loss; illness and pain; life changes; physical, verbal and emotional abuse; anti-social behaviour; racism; interwork relationships; bullying; long term illness; Faith and culture; sexual drive/performance
+In my experience counselling in private practice, at the University of Chichester and The Sandhurst Counselling Service, I have worked with individuals dealing with a wide range of issues including: trauma; PTSD; anxiety and stress; panic attacks; depression and isolation; anger; shame; guilt; low self-esteem; sexual identity; addictions; bereavement; loss; illness and pain; life changes; physical, verbal and emotional abuse; anti-social behaviour; racism; interwork relationships; bullying; long term illness; Faith and culture; sexual drive/performance

 Accredited register membership